ArtisticH/Quality-Assurance/Advanced Node and Express3.md

 ## Communicate by Emitting

 Emit is the most common way of communicating you will use.
-When you emit something from the server to 'io', you send an event's name and data to all the connected sockets.
-A good example of this concept would be emitting the current count of connected users each time a new user connects!
+When you emit something from the server to 'io', you send an event's name and data to **all the connected sockets.** A good example of this concept would be emitting the current count of connected users **each time a new user connects**!

 Start by adding a variable to keep track of the users, just before where you are currently listening for connections.
 ```node.js